tango-adb/docs/docs/tango/daemon/credential-store.md

 You must not use a fixed private key for all users.
 Everyone can see the private key and use it to connect to your users' devices.

 :::

-ADB protocol uses two authentication methods:

-1. Signature: The device generates a challenge and sends it to the client.
-The client signs the challenge with the private key and sends the signature back to the device.
-The device verifies the signature with all trusted public keys.
-2. Public key: The client sends its public key to the device.
-The device displays a dialog asking the user to confirm the connection.
-If the user confirms, the connection will be established.

 The authentication process is as follows: